FyDininno/ObsidianOnline/content/Research/UCSD Classes/NANO 119/Homework/Homework 1.md

-1-25
+1-25 Complaints About UCSD
-1. I do not have enough room to store all of the food that I cook
+1. I do not have enough room in off-campus housing to store all of the food that I cook in containers
 	1. Buy tupperware.
-2. My food doesn't taste like anything
+2. My off campus dining food doesn't taste like anything
 	1. Add seasoning and olive oil.
-3. I don't know whether this girl has chemistry with me.
+3. I don't know whether this girl I met in dance class has chemistry with me.
-	1. Go on more dates.
+	1. Go on more dates with her.
-4. It seems like my current schedule will barely accommodate all of the things I want to do.
+4. It seems like my current UCSD schedule will barely accommodate all of the things I want to do.
 	1. Give up part of your life.
 In this case, I choose sleep.
-5. I like sleeping on the floor, but I don't think girls find it sexy.
-	1. Borrow your friend's bed.
-6. My natural aura is that I am wise beyond my years, which makes me think that girls will not want to date me.
-	1. Join a frat and act immature.
-7. I keep losing my most valuable items and finding them the next day after already purchasing another one.
-	1. At every stop, check to see if you have such items, and see if airtags can be attached to them.
-8. Every time I see this girl, I get a little bit more attached, and I don't want my heart ripped out.
+5. The elevator light to the HSS does not work.
+	1. Take the stairs
+6. The textbooks they recommend at this school are so terrible (other than ECE).
+	1. Get ChatGPT's opinion instead
+7. It seems like you can't sit down in a single cozy place on this campus (excluding the one I am at right now)
+	1. Put on some music on your earbuds so you can ignore your other senses and get your work done.
+8. Rimac seems to be too far away from everywhere important and there are too many people there.
+	1. Go to the outdoor gym
+9. It seems like every time I go to the outdoor gym, there are gym classes going on, so they won't let me in
+	1. Check the outdoor gym schedule
+10. It seems like they class schedules align precisely with when they get off class.
+	1. It's time to do pullups and pushups with a backpack on.
+11. The administration is trying to screw the nanoengineering department over by cutting funding and restricting class sizes.
-	1. Stay apathetic.
+	1.
-9. I keep having to borrow my apartment-mate's calculator charger because I can't find mine.
-And I can't find mine because I keep forgetting to search for it.
-	1. Search for it tomorrow or buy one off of Amazon.

 1-13
 1. Control over the nanoscale is governed by top-down processes, excluding DNA programming.